 The treatment was aggressive; hair loss and isolation, followed by a lifetime of monitoring.
 I couldn’t help but notice one of these patients enjoying a steak pie.
 A new immune system will only stay shiny and new if it is taken good care of.
 By following Overcoming MS we are slowly rebooting our own systems.

 The results may not be as immediate as they would be if we’d had our immune systems ‘re-set’, but the dedication to the Overcoming MS lifestyle will surely make us respect, understand and appreciate our bodies more.

 Whilst the stem cell treatment is an exciting prospect, we are still decades away from this becoming a regular procedure, and as the doctors in the programme confirmed, there are no guarantees.

 One day at a time

 On Christmas Day 2015, I woke to my third case of optic neuritis.
 I was disappointed to say the least.
-I had really hoped to reach my third anniversary of OMS relapse-free.
+I had really hoped to reach my third anniversary of Overcoming MS relapse-free.
 But then I reminded myself, it takes three to five years to stabilise, and in comparison to my last relapse (March 2013, serious mobility issues) slightly blurred vision in my left eye didn’t seem that bad.

 The mercurial nature of my MS